 During my recovery at home, I had speech and language assistance - you can see the output of some of the sessions I had by clicking on this link.

 The acceptance section (see link) contains my thoughts on how I managed any frustration I may have been susceptible to.
-I focussed on the positives - that I still had in my life, and the love / support of family and close friends.
+I focussed on the positives that I still had in my life, primarily the love and support of family and close friends.